microsoft/TaskTracker/README.md

 - [Citation](#citation)
 ----

-## Request access to LLM activations and training data
+## Request access to LLM activations
 To request access to the activation data we generated for simulating task drift, please fill out this [form](https://forms.microsoft.com/r/wXBfXQpuR2) and we will respond with a time-restricted download link.

 ## Environment Setup